Bertha May Crawford

-Bertha May Crawford (June 20, 1886 - May 26, 1937) was a Canadian opera singer.
+Bertha May Crawford (June 20, 1886 – May 26, 1937) was a Canadian opera singer.
 She built an international reputation as a lyric coloratura soprano in the early 20th century in eastern Europe, performing prima donna roles with opera companies in Russia and Poland between 1914 and 1934.
 At her death in 1937, music critics considered her the most distinguished soprano produced in that century in Canada.
 She is remembered as having "a high lyric soprano of great beauty and agility" and was best known for her performances as Rosina in The Barber of Seville, Violetta in La traviata, and Gilda in Rigoletto.

 Early days in Canada

-Crawford was born in the small rural community of Elmvale, Ontario in 1886, the second daughter of John Crawford, a tailor of Scottish Presbyterian descent, and Maud Robertson.
+Crawford was born in the small rural community of Elmvale, Ontario on June 20, 1886, the second daughter of John Crawford, a tailor of Scottish Presbyterian descent, and Maud Robertson.
 She grew up singing in trios and quartets with her parents and older sister.
 The Crawford family moved to Toronto just after the turn of the century where Bertha became a student of Edward W. Schuch, Choirmaster at the Church of the Redeemer (Toronto).